steveicarus/iverilog/vvp/README.txt

 joins the scope, it stays there until it ends.
 Threads never change scopes, not even transient threads.

+VPI TASK/FUNCTION CALLS

+Threads call vpi tasks with the %vpi_call or %vpi_func instructions.
+The formats are:

+   %vpi_call <file-index> <lineno> <name>, <args>... ;
+   %vpi_func <file-index> <lineno> <name>, <args>... ;
+   %vpi_func/r <file-index> <lineno> <name>, <args>... ;

+The <file-index> is an index into the string table.
+The indexed string is the source code file name where this call appears.
+The <lineno> is the line number from the source code where this task/function appears.

+The <name> is a string that is the name of the system task/function.
+For example, "$display", $strobe", etc. This name is looked up and compared with the registered system tasks/functions.

+The <args>... is a comma (",") separated list of arguments.
+These are made available to the VPI code as vpi handles.

+* The &A<> argument

+The &A<> argument is a reference to the word of a variable array.
+The syntax is:

+   &A '<' <symbol> , <number> '>'

+The <symbol> is the label for a variable array, and the <number> is the cannonical word index as an unsigned integer.

+* The T<> argument

+This is the catch-all for arguments that are not otherwise handled.
+This references the bits directly in the thread.
+The format
+is:

+   T '<' <base>, <wid>, <su> '>'

+The <base> and <wid> are the base of a vector value in the thread and the width of the vector.
+The <su> is 's' or 'u' for signed or unsigned.

 TRUTH TABLES

 The logic that a functor represents is expressed as a truth table.
 The